 You just need a chromatic tuner and a correction pen.

 The idea is to put markings on your erhu strings of the individual notes (usually the D scale) so that you know exactly where to hold for each note of the scale.

-We like this method because you put the markings on the erhu strings instead of the neck, hence there is no damage to the wood.
-Correction fluid will not damage Erhu strings and even if they do, it is easily changed.
+We prefer this method because you put the markings on the erhu strings instead of the neck.
+Hence, there is no damage to the wood.
+Correction fluid will not damage Erhu strings and even if they do, strings can be easily changed.

-Below is a video we have specially made to take you through the process.
+Below is a video we specially made to take you through the process.

-You should note that as you get better, you should remove some of the markings and maybe just leave markings at the perfect 5th or octave position so that you do not get too reliant on the markings.
+You should note that as your skills get improve, you should remove some of the markings and maybe just leave markings at the perfect 5th or octave positions so that you do not get too reliant on the markings.